 In addition, the RMA provides for the development of national policy statements and for the setting of national environmental standards (NES).
-There are currently two enacted NESs that directly influence the management of waste in New Zealand:

-- 5) The Resource Management (National Environmental Standards for Air Quality) Regulations 2004; this NES requires certain landfills (e.g., those with a capacity of more than 1 million tonnes of waste) to collect landfill gases and either flare them or use them as fuel for generating electricity.
+There is currently one enacted NES that directly influences the management of waste in New Zealand - the Resource Management (National Environmental Standards for Air Quality) Regulations 2004.
+This NES requires certain landfills (e.g., those with a capacity of more than 1 million tonnes of waste) to collect landfill gases and either flare them or use them as fuel for generating electricity.

 Unless exemption criteria are met, the NES for Air Quality also prohibits the lighting of fires and burning of wastes at landfills, the burning of tyres, bitumen burning for road maintenance, burning coated wire or oil, and operating high-temperature hazardous waste incinerators.

-These prohibitions aim to protect air quality. - 6) The Resource Management (National Environmental Standards for Storing Tyres Outdoors) Regulations 2021; this NES provides nationally consistent rules for the responsible storage of tyres.
+These prohibitions aim to protect air quality.